alandefreitas/matplotplusplus/docs/white-paper.md

 Data visualization can help programmers and scientists identify trends in their data and efficiently communicate these results with their peers.

-Modern C++ is being used for a variety of scientific applications, and this environment can benefit considerably from graphics libraries that attend the typical design goals toward scientific data visualization.
+Modern C++ is being used for a variety of scientific applications, and this environment can benefit considerably from graphics libraries that attend the typical design goals of scientific data visualization.

 Besides the option of exporting results to other environments, the customary alternatives in C++ are either non-dedicated libraries that depend on existing user interfaces or bindings to other languages.